 There is a world-wide trend to dissuade tourists from supporting facilities that offer wildlife interaction programs.
 This has stemmed from a lack of standards and the inability to determine what is right and what is exploitation.
-Knee-jerk reactions and classifying all wildlife facilities that allow interaction as bad is not the right way to close down the really bad facilities that should be shut down.
+Knee-jerk reactions and classifying all wildlife facilities that have captive wildlife as bad is not the right way to close down the really bad facilities that have no place in tourism.

 Our cheetahs were born in captivity and they will not be released.
 They will live out their natural lives at Tenikwa.
 Since they arrived at Tenikwa as young cubs, they have been taken on walks as part of their daily enrichment and this is a special time that they look forward to.
 It keeps them fit and psychologically healthy, and it is natural behaviour that can and will continue throughout their lives.
 We do allow guests to accompany them, but the walk is for the enjoyment of our cheetahs and this is clearly spelt out in the safety briefing beforehand.
+Guests are not allowed to touch the cheetahs during the walk.
 It is a unique opportunity to spend some time with a threatened species and to observe them as they explore the smells of the natural vegetation.
 The money that we charge for this privilege is ploughed back into conservation to fund our wildlife rehabilitation program which puts wild animals that are able to be released back into the wild.